StrykerDG/StrykerDG.FarmForge/StrykerDG.FarmForge.Documentation/docs/development/client.md

 - measure (String): The label of the KPI
 - value (int): The value of the KPI

+### Enums

+Enums is a generic file that houses enumerations used within the FarmForge client.

+#### InventoryAction
+- A list of actions that can be performed on inventory

+### MultiSelectOption

+MultiSelectOption is provided to MultiSelectDialog do display an option that can be selected by the user

+#### Properties

+- value (int): The value of the option, typically an items primary key
+- label (string): The label that is shown to the user

 ## Providers

 Providers are the state management for FarmForge.